tradingview/charting-library-examples/react-typescript/README.md

 React is a JavaScript library for building user interfaces.
 It is maintained by Facebook, Instagram and a community of individual developers and corporations.

-## About This Project

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).